sdisaacson/boxento/README.md

 ### Current Widget Collection

+Boxento comes with a diverse collection of widgets organized by category:

+#### Productivity
-- **Todo Widget**: Track tasks and activities
+- **Todo Widget**: Track tasks and stay organized with customizable todo lists
-- **Weather Widget**: Local forecasts at a glance
+- **Calendar Widget**: Display upcoming events and appointments at a glance
-- **Quick Links Widget**: Your personal web directory
-- **Notes Widget**: Capture thoughts instantly
+- **Notes Widget**: Capture thoughts and ideas instantly with a simple notepad

-And many more including Calendar, World Clocks, GitHub Streak Tracker, Currency Converter, Pomodoro Timer, Flight Tracker, and Readwise integration.
+- **Pomodoro Timer**: Boost productivity with time management using the Pomodoro Technique
+- **GitHub Streak Tracker**: Monitor your GitHub contribution streak and coding activity

+#### Information
+- **Weather Widget**: Check current conditions and forecasts without leaving your dashboard
+- **World Clocks Widget**: Display time across different time zones
+- **RSS Feed Widget**: Stay updated with news and content from your favorite websites
+- **Readwise Widget**: Access your Readwise reading highlights directly on your dashboard

+#### Finance
+- **Currency Converter Widget**: Convert between currencies using live exchange rates
+- **UF (Chile) Widget**: Display the value of UF in Chilean Pesos

+#### Entertainment
+- **YouTube Widget**: Watch videos directly on your dashboard
+- **Geography Quiz Widget**: Test your knowledge of world geography

+#### Travel
+- **Flight Tracker Widget**: Monitor real-time flight status using the Amadeus API

+#### Utilities
+- **Quick Links Widget**: Organize and quickly access your favorite websites in one place

+Each widget can be customized through its settings panel to match your preferences and needs.

 ### Create Your Own Widgets